An easy nine patch block, the maple leaf quilt block (aka autumn leaf) is easy to make. See how and get a cutting chart for 6, 9 and 12 inch blocks!

 Or, make the blocks in different shades of green to depict springtime bloom.

-In this tutorial I have used 4 fabrics and designated the fabrics as follows:
+In this tutorial I have used 4 fabrics and designated them as follows:

-Fabric A = focus (2 interchangeable mottled orange and yellow print fabrics)
+Fabric A = leaf (2 mottled orange and yellow print fabrics)

 Fabric B = background (cream solid fabric)